Conference Day 1: Tuesday, May 4, 2021

 Dr. Lorelli Nowell

 Dr. Lorelli Nowell, PhD, has been teaching in the Faculty of Nursing at the University of Calgary since 2003, and recently rejoined as an assistant professor with a Teaching and Learning Research Professorship.
 After finishing her PhD in Nursing, she completed an Eyes High Postdoctoral Fellowship at the Taylor Institute for Teaching and Learning.
-Nowell is passionate about teaching and learning and she has a strong mixed methods research background with numerous interdisciplinary collaborations.
-Her emerging program of research focuses on studying innovations in teaching and learning, the professional learning and development of educators, and mentorship to support teaching and learning practices.
+Dr. Nowell is passionate about mentorship and in 2017 she was awarded the inaugural Faculty of Nursing Pursuit of Excellence Award for being an Inspirational Preceptor/Mentor.
+Not only does she study mentorship, she actively provides mentorship to students, engages in peer mentorship with colleagues, and seeks out mentorship from more experiences researchers and educators.
+Dr. Nowell leads a collaborative, multidisciplinary program of research that focuses on mentorship, studying innovations in teaching and learning, and the professional learning and development of nurses, students, and educators.
 She has published her research in several high impact journals and frequently presents at regional, national, and international conferences.

 Beyond tradition: Innovative mentorship models for higher education

 Mentorship can be valuable across career stages and disciplines in higher education.
 Various mentorship models can be used to engage in meaningful and mutually beneficial relationships that support growth and development.
-You will explore a variety of evidence-based mentorship models that can be used across higher education while offering suggestions on ways various mentorship models might be introduced and strengthened in different stages and personal contexts.
+During this keynote we will explore a variety of evidence-based mentorship models that can be used across higher education and identify ways various mentorship models might be introduced and strengthened in different stages and personal contexts.
 Leave this session with the tools to reflect on your mentorship experiences while exploring how to identify and embrace various types of mentorship to foster productive growth and development across higher education.